Structured authority.

 The Governance Model operates continuously alongside the framework.

-When thresholds are exceeded, escalation activates automatically - preserving control without micromanagement.
+When thresholds are exceeded, escalation is triggered automatically - preserving control.

 This model achieves: